 Perhaps one of the most popular ways to implement your strategies is through the use of SMART goals:

 - Specific: Ensure you have clearly defined your goals and written them out, leaving no room for ambiguity or miscommunication.

 - Measurable: You should be able to measure your goals in terms of desired increases, decreases, or items remaining the same.
 You can also track and communicate your progress with numbers.

 - Achievable: Try to aim for actionable goals that get you out of your comfort zone and feel challenging but are still realistic enough to achieve.

 - Relevant: Your goals should align with each other across the entire organization, otherwise, you may lose focus in important areas.

 - Time-bound: Always set a timeframe or deadline for when you want to see your goals implemented to create a sense of urgency.

 While these acronyms have evolved into different interpretations over time, their purpose remains the same.
 Using SMART goals can help your organization see the results of attainable goals by guiding your progress in manageable steps.

 Another way to set goals is to create an upside-down pyramid in which your larger goals are at the top and your actionable steps are at the bottom.
-This method can help you implement BSQ goals, which stands for:
+This method can help you implement BSQ goals, which stand for:

 - Big: This level contains your end goals.
 You can “think big” here and then move on to break these goals down.